kma32527/csv-to-sqlite/README.md

 ### The input csv file
 The input csv file should satisfy the following requirements:
-1) The first row of the csv should contain the column names with no missing values
+1) The first row of the csv should contain the column names with no missing values.
-2) Values containing internal commas must be enclosed by double quotes e.g. the string "\\"This,contains,commas\\"" is parsed as a single value, while the string "This,contains,commas" is parsed as 3 distinct values.
+2) Values containing internal commas must be enclosed by double quotes.
+   - e.g. the string "\\"This,contains,commas\\"" is parsed as a single value, while the string "This,contains,commas" is parsed as 3 distinct values.

 ### Type checking on insertion
 While SQLite support dynamic typing and allows for insertion of values independent of column type, this application performs a type check during insertion into a table.
 If an entry does not pass the type check, it fails to be inserted and is treated as a bad entry.
 Missing values and values consisting exclusively of whitespace characters are stored as null.